 The main character of K is a high school student named Yashiro Isana.
 He’s an easygoing teen whose world is suddenly turned upside down when he is accused of murdering Tatara Totsuka from HOMRA, a group of guys who come across as thugs.
 HOMRA is seeking vengeance for Tatara’s death, so they hunt down Yashiro with the hopes to kill him.

-Yashiro finds himself on the run, and he finds himself being accompanied by Neko, a mischievous girl who can transform into a cat.
-She also has the ability to create illusions, shapeshift, turn invisible, and sensory interference.
+Yashiro finds himself on the run, and is accompanied by Neko, a mischievous girl who can transform into a cat.
+She can also create illusions, shapeshift, turn invisible, and interfere with the senses.
 They encounter Kuroh Yatogami, who is hunting down the next “Colorless King,” and he believes that Yashiro is his target, since it’s believed that he is the one who killed Tatara in cold blood.
 Fortunately, Kuroh gives Yashiro a chance to prove his innocence.

 After watching all 13 episodes of K, I have to say that while there was a decent concept presented, the execution of the concept fell apart over the course of the series.
 Unfortunately, it didn’t help that there really weren’t any explanations given as to several of the major elements of the series until the third episode.
 There were also times throughout the series where the storytelling felt choppy and rushed.